milenkovicm/netty-kafka-producer/readme.md

 ## Producer properties

 Producer has three types of `ProducerProperties`, `Netty`, `Kafka` and network specific configuration.
 All properties are type safe.
-If no producer propertie is specified at startup it will use sensible defaults.
+If no property specified producer will use sensible defaults.

 ## Message acknowledgment